KimikaTeorikoa/python-notes-tccm/contents/fundamentals.md

 Moreover, you can insert a bibliography into your page with this syntax:
 The `{bibliography}` directive must be used for all the `{cite}` roles to render properly.
-For example, if the references for your book are stored in `references.bib`, then the bibliography is inserted with:
+For example, if the references for your book are stored in `../references.bib`, then the bibliography is inserted with:

 ```{bibliography}